Italy Pet Import Requirements

 Pet owners should consider having serology levels confirmed prior to leaving Italy.
 Even if your pet is not entering an unlisted country, traveling internationally with the results of this test will ensure a smoother customs clearance in your destination country.

-All animals leaving Italy for non-EU countries that do not have specific health certificates must obtain a health certificate in accordance to their destination country requirements prior to the issuance of an export permit.
+All animals leaving Italy for non-EU countries that do not have specific health certificates must obtain a health certificate in accordance with their destination country’s requirements prior to the issuance of an export permit.
 This permit will be issued by agencies in the origin country responsible for the issuance of export permits.

 Importing Other Pet Animals to Italy